Late Night with Conan O'Brien

 The network brought in Lorne Michaels, executive producer of Saturday Night Live, to develop a new incarnation of Late Night.
 Michaels suggested O'Brien as a potential host, who was then an unknown writer for The Simpsons but previously worked on SNL with Michaels.
 When the first choices, Dana Carvey and Garry Shandling, turned down offers to host the show, the series was given to O'Brien despite protests from NBC, who expected a seasoned comedian to take up the gig.

 The first three years for the series were intensely turbulent behind-the-scenes.
 O'Brien's contracts were short-term, lasting 13 weeks each, and the series was in constant jeopardy of cancellation.
+The series found difficulty booking guests in its first year until Letterman made an appearance.
+Letterman had called the studio and specifically offered himself as a guest to help the struggling show.
 O'Brien's inexperience with being on camera also showed through until he found his groove.
 On the 10th anniversary special this was mocked by Mr. T, who gave Conan a gold chain with a large seven on it because he had "only been funny for seven" years.

-The series will come to an end in early 2009 when O'Brien leaves the show to replace Jay Leno on The Tonight Show.
-The Late Night brand will continue with former Saturday Night Live cast member Jimmy Fallon as the new host.
+The series came to an end in February 2009 when O'Brien left the show to replace Jay Leno on The Tonight Show.
+The Late Night brand continued with Late Night with Jimmy Fallon, with former Saturday Night Live cast member Jimmy Fallon as the new host.

 [edit] Cast